eic/escalate/docs/010_containers.rst

     docker pull electronioncollider/escalate:v1.1.0

 This requires Docker to be running on the local system.
-Please see the `Troubeshoot`_ section if you receive the error message of ```no space left on device```.
+Please see the `Troubleshoot`_ section if you receive the error message of ```no space left on device```.

 Running the EIC Software image
 ------------------------------